janse180/dynamiccluster/deploy.md

 	pip install boto

-# Installation
+## Installation

-You can install dynamic cluster from source code or using a RPM.
+You can install Dynamic Cluster from source code or using a RPM.

-## Install from Source
+### Install from Source

 You can clone its git repo or download the source tar ball from github.
 The document assumes the source is in /opt/dynamiccluster.

 Install its dependencies.

-	pip install -r /opt/dynamiccluster/reqirements.txt
+	pip install -r /opt/dynamiccluster/requirements.txt

 Copy init.d script from /opt/dynamiccluster/scripts/ to /etc/init.d